BUZZ-Blimps/CatchingBlimp/Summer2023/README.md

 "includePath": ["${workspaceFolder}/**","/opt/ros/foxy/include" ]
 ```

-(this should be set up already, but if it's not done, make sure to include the VS Code folder generated in the OG microros-teensy code and copy paste it)
+Note: This should be set up already, but if it's not done, make sure to include the VS Code folder generated in the OG microros-teensy code and copy paste it.

 To launch the tf (transformation) publisher, run the ros2 launch command: